 1.3 Whilst the Regulations set a maximum fee level of £45 it is proposed to set the fee at £37 per person per annum which, it is estimated, will allow the service to be provided on a cost neutral basis.
 The fee will be subject to review after two years by both council officers and DfC.
 1.4 This report also provides the Committee with detail regarding the powers available to the Council under the 2016 Act in relation to the enforcement of the HMO licensing regime via the imposition Fixed Penalty Notices.
-2.0 Recommendations 2.1 The Committee is asked to: note the update information regarding the fees for the Houses of Multiple Occupation licensing function; • agree to set a fee of £37 per person per annum in respect of an application for a HMO licence: agree additional fees for an application to vary a licence, and those for supplying a certified copies from, or of, the register; note the information regarding the use of Fixed Penalty Notices as enforcement functions that are available to the Council under the Houses in Multiple Occupation (HMO) Act NI 2016: • agree the value of any fixed penalty notices that may be issued.
-3.0 Main report Key Issues Fees 3.1 Members are reminded that The Houses in Multiple Occupation (HMO) Act NI 2016 received Royal Assent on 12th May 2016 and is due to be commenced on 1st April 2019.
+2.0 Recommendations 2.1 The Committee is asked to: note the update information regarding the fees for the Houses of Multiple Occupation licensing function; agree to set a fee of £37 per person per annum in respect of an application for a HMO licence; • agree additional fees for an application to vary a licence, and those for supplying a certified copies from, or of, the register; note the information regarding the use of Fixed Penalty Notices as enforcement functions that are available to the Council under the Houses in Multiple Occupation (HMO) Act NI 2016; agree the value of any fixed penalty notices that may be issued.
+3.0 Main report Koyloguog Key Issues Fees 3.1 3.1 Fees Members are reminded that The Houses in Multiple Occupation (HMO) Act NI 2016 received Royal Assent on 12 th May 2016 and is due to be commenced on 1 st April 2019.
 This will transfer responsibility for regulating HMOs from the Northern Ireland Housing Executive (NIHE) to local district councils.
 The new scheme will be a licensing scheme which assesses whether the applicant is a fit and proper person to hold a licence.
+This Fees Members are reminded that The Houses in Multiple Occupation (HMO) Act NI 2016 received Royal Assent on 12 th May 2016 and is due to be commenced on 1 st April 2019.
+This will transfer responsibility for regulating HMOs from the Northern Ireland Housing Executive (NIHE) to local district councils.
+The new scheme will be a licensing scheme which assesses whether the applicant is a fit and proper person to hold a licence.
 This paper relates to the proposed fees which are to be introduced as part of that new scheme.
-3.2 Following the preparation of a draft budget, and a subsequent detailed review by external consultants, officers of both DfC and Councils consider that a fee of £37 per person per annum would provide for full cost recovery for the service.
-3.3 The budget reflects the need to provide for full cost recovery for the service.
-3.4 In preparing the draft budget, the estimated expenditure includes full staff costs, non-staff costs and overhead costs.
-Overhead costs include the costs of a solicitor who will be recruited to provide the additional legal support that will be needed to support the new licensing regime.
-3.5 The estimated income includes deferred income from the old Registration Scheme which will be received from the Northern Ireland Housing Executive (NIHE) and income from new applications.
-The budget does not include transition costs already provided by DfC to
+Following the preparation of a draft budget, and a subsequent detailed review by external consultants, officers of both DfC and Councils consider that a fee of £37 per person per 3.2 Fees Members are reminded that The Houses in Multiple Occupation (HMO) Act NI 2016 received Royal Assent on 12 th May 2016 and is due to be commenced on 1 st April 2019.
+This will transfer responsibility for regulating HMOs from the Northern Ireland Housing Executive (NIHE) to local district councils.
+The new scheme will be a licensing scheme which assesses whether the applicant is a fit and proper person to hold a licence.
+This paper relates to the proposed fees which are to be introduced as part of that new scheme.
+Following the preparation of a draft budget, and a subsequent detailed review by external consultants, officers of both DfC and Councils consider that a fee of £37 per person per annum would provide for full cost recovery for the service.